Bad Crypto News of the Week By Cointelegraph - Up News Info

-Price Highs, Bull Runs, and Thieves: Bad Crypto News of the Week
+Bull Runs, Mining, and Tor Attacks: Bad Crypto News of the Week

-Another good week for last week.
-The dollar price rose more than 5 percent, taking it to around $11,700.
-That rise wasn’t smooth.
-A flash crash took $1,500 off the price at one point, although investors remain bullish and the volatility index, which is based on the , is “extremely bullish.”
-Other volatility measures, though, suggest another drop to $10,000 before a new rally, while the Winklevoss twins think that the amount of infrastructure and capital in the crypto markets will make this bull run very different from the 2017 run.
+Last week, the news was all about lift-off.
+This week, it’s all about the leveling off.
+Bitcoin ends the week around $11,400, a fall of about 2.7 percent over the last seven days.
+That drop included a correction of $700 in one day so the question now is whether the bullish moment has gone or will Bitcoin push on to $15,000?

-It’s not just Bitcoin that’s been on a run, though. has hit a two-year high of $400, supported by decentralized finance protocols, the anticipated arrival of ETH 2.0, and the general rise in the altcoin market.
+Its first mission will be to break the resistance at $12,000.
+Bitcoin failed to do that twice in ten days but consolidated after each failure, which some experts believe is evidence of a continued bull run.

 Continue Reading on Coin Telegraph